3.6.4.70 Changes to carer situation - effect on CP qualification

 Carer ceases to participate in the care of a care receiver who is in hospital

-If the carer cannot participate in the care of the care receiver in hospital they may use the balance of their 63 day temporary cessation of care entitlement to remain qualified for CP.
+If the carer cannot participate in the care of the care receiver while they are in hospital they may use the balance of their 63 day temporary cessation of care entitlement to remain qualified for CP.
 This temporary cessation of care entitlement may be extended in special circumstances - see 3.6.4.40 for further information.

 Act reference: SSAct section 198AA Qualification for CP—hospitalisation